eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 This all looks a little complicated, but you do not need to understand it all yet.
 We will look at simpler examples with control-flow later.
 Often the IR can look quite complicated, and it takes a while to understand all the nodes.

+But a quick explanation for those who already now want to understand more.
+`3 Start` is the beginning of the control-flow in the method, and flows via the "control-parameter" `5 Param` to the first call `24 CallStaticJava`.
+The call executes, and produces a tuple of results, which contains the control, and the return value.
+These must now be "projected out", via the control projection `25 Proj` and the return value projection `29 Proj`.
+Since we cannot see into the call, there may have been an exception thrown, so that is checked with `31 Catch`, and its two control projections:
+`33 CatchProj` (if exception was thrown) and `32 CatchProj` (if no exception was thrown).

 Ok, now we have seen that inlining gets us from:
 ```java